SemanticLab/semanticlab.github.io/blog_ner_demo.md

 /opt/bin/docker-compose up
 ```

-This will launch the services and the API, it takes a few minutes for things to spin up, and the DBpedia Spotlight will take a few more moments to load all the resources into memory.
+This will launch the services and the API.
+It takes a few minutes for things to spin up, and the DBpedia Spotlight will take a few more moments to load all the resources into memory.

 Once that is complete you can use the API from anywhere, on your local machine:
 ```